 - Grab a notepad and a pen, set a timer for 10 minutes, jot down 10 things that bring you joy

-- It is easier to come up with your own answers after your mind is quite, and not what you believe others expect from you, or from your memories.
+- It is easier to develop your own answers after your mind is quiet and not what you believe others expect from you or your memories.

-- Consciously practice this so that you learn to differentiate between what you believe is expected of you, and what you really want.
+- Consciously practice this to learn to differentiate between what you believe is expected of you and what you really want.

 2. Recognize your priorities and write them.

 I use an excel spreadsheet and google document where I keep track of my life.
 In fact, I can’t really imagine life without writing.

 You’ll generally have certain tasks like work, taking care of children, house, etc. Some are more important than others.
 Figure out the top 3 and do them first thing in the morning.
 My top 3 are health (morning therapy), writing, and teaching.
 So, I spend a few hours daily practicing all 3 the first thing in the morning.